Universal composite boson formation in strongly interacting one-dimensional fermionic systems

 for $N=6$ fermions, while eigenvalues up to $N=10$ are reported in the Supplementary Material.
 By thoroughly examining the analytic expressions for the occupations of the natural orbitals, we have arrived at an explicit analytic expression for the doubly degenerate eigenvalues,

 Expressions~(\ref{lambda N}) constitute the main result of our work and provide valuable insights into the behavior and properties of the system, shedding light on its fundamental characteristics.
+In the absence of an external field, the eigenvalues $\lambda_k$ of the OBDM can be related to the momentum distribution $n(k)$ of a gas on a ring of a circumference $L$, according to $\lambda_k = n(\K)/L$.
+The allowed momenta as $\K = \pm2k\pi/L$ for odd $N$ and $\K =\pm(2k-1)\pi/L$ for even $N$ and Eq.~(\ref{lambda N}) reproduces the momentum distribution found in Ref.~\cite{Sekino2018}.

 For an odd number of fermions, all eigenvalues are doubly degenerate except the largest one whose value is always equal to one, $\lambda_0 = 1$, with $v_0(y)=1$ being the corresponding eigenvector.
 As for the doubly degenerate eigenvalues, the eigenvectors are slightly different from the ones observed in the even case.
 Specifically, they are given by

 and they remain valid for any number of odd particles.